duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

     <img style='width:30em' src="ukf2d_web_interface_demo.gif"/>
 </figure>

-TODO: Get the above .gif to render
+TODO: Get the above .gif to render (feature coming to Duckietown textbook within the next few days, hopefully)

 Finally, it is time for you to design and implement a UKF specific to the PiDrone!
 We glossed over a lot of the mathematical details of the KF and UKF because we think it's more important that you understand the high-level workings of the Kalman Filter.
 Also, as a roboticist, the more difficult aspect of Kalman filtering is indeed the process of designing a filter for your robot's needs and capabilities.
 The underlying math mostly stays the same across UKF implementations, but the design (essentially, the seven steps described in [the previous section](#ukf-design-and-implementation-steps)) is tailored to the application.